 Scotland's Bikepacking Routes

-Below is an ever-growing selection of routes and sometimes GPX files for your convenience.
+Below is a growing selection of routes, sometimes including GPX files for convenience.

-A word of warning: If you’re from a country with dedicated cycle paths (like my own home turf the Netherlands), be aware that bikepacking in Scotland is quite a different and often challenging undertaking.
-Many routes here aren’t smooth (at all!) or even particularly safe as there are sections that may be shared with motorized traffic!
+One note of caution: if you’re from a country with dedicated cycle paths (like my home turf The Netherlands), be prepared for a very different and often more challenging experience.
+Many routes are far from smooth, and some sections may be shared with motor traffic, so stay alert!

 Region: Argyll & The Isles